jlucasdba/pgstratify/README.md

-# pgvacman
+# pgstratify

-Pgvacman is a storage parameter manager for PostgreSQL.
+Pgstratify is a storage parameter manager for PostgreSQL.
 Specifically its intended target is managing the autovacuum-related storage parameters of large tables as they grow.
 Should work on at least Postgres 9.6+.
 Earlier releases may work, but haven't been evaluated.

 ## Why Do I Need This?